boytchev/meiro/README.md

 # Important note
 The Meiro project is currently being githubbed.
 It will take some time until the old code is refactored and polished.
-This document will present on the elements that are fixed.
+This document will present the elements that are fixed.

 # Floor plan
 During the game students may view the floor plan of Meiro.
 This is